laranea/stock_Analysis/README.md

 go through array from old to new day

 if pattern found, create a trade, then check winner or loser and record the data and move on

+TO COMPILE:

+first download in your computer by cloning

+Then from terminal got to the directory,then go to stock_Analysis/src

+Command:
+            $javac ProjectMain.java
+            $java ProjectMain